 - The employer may be private, local or state government.

-Companies Who Participate in the Apprenticeship Program
+Companies Who Have Participated in OJT or Apprenticeship Programs

 - Pirelli Tire Co.

-- Proctor & Gable Co.
+- Proctor & Gamble Co.

 - Merck Pharmaceuticals